FAQ

 WHAT IS THE DIFFERENCE BETWEEN A PSYCHOLOGICAL EVALUATION AND A NEUROPSYCHOLOGICAL EVALUATION?

-Neuropsychological evaluations are the most comprehensive evaluations.
+Neuropsychological evaluations are highly comprehensive evaluations.
 A psychological evaluation typically includes a clinical interview, mood or personality measures, and occasionally intelligence tests.
 A neuropsychological evaluation expands upon information gathered in a psychological evaluation, and includes measures to assess brain function.
 Acquired information is synthesized to assist in diagnosis and treatment planning.
 The result is targeted interventions that address the root of concerning social, emotional, cognitive, or behavioral patterns.

 WHAT CONDITIONS MAY BENEFIT FROM A NEUROPSYCHOLOGICAL EVALUATION?